 This article outlines the four core principles that differentiate a Business Warrior Monk from a traditional leader.
-These principles have anchored my success over the past thirty years in building both for-profit (NYSE, Nasdaq and OTC) and non-profit enterprises (JUST Capital, World Business Academy, Chopra Foundation, Omega Point Institute, Unstoppable Foundation, Gorbachev Foundation, etc.) that “take responsibility for the whole.”
+These principles have anchored my success over the past thirty years in building both for-profit (NYSE, NASDAQ and OTC) and non-profit enterprises (JUST Capital, World Business Academy, Chopra Foundation, Omega Point Institute, Unstoppable Foundation, Gorbachev Foundation, National Peace Academy, etc.) that “take responsibility for the whole.”

 Since its formal launch in 1987, the three-fold Mission Statement of the World Business Academy has been, and today remains: